DINESHkumar-D23/Smart-Waste-Segregation-System/README.md

 ## Model Training

-1. Place dataset under `dataset/` with subfolders for each class:
+1. Place the dataset under `dataset/` with subfolders for each class:
    ```bash
    dataset/
    ├── plastic/